 Is It Safe To Drive With a Leaking Battery

 The sulfuric acid smells like rotten eggs.
-If you somehow don’t notice the leak and touch the acid, you might end up with a skin burn, difficulty breathing, and irritated throat.
+If you somehow don’t notice the leak and touch the acid, you might end up with a skin burn, difficulty breathing, and an irritated throat.
 If you touch your eyes, you might end up blind.

 As far as the vehicle components, the sulfuric acid will corrode any metal components found under the hood.
 The sulfuric acid will not burn any plastic because the battery case itself is made out of plastic.